General Concepts

 ...

-Output objects provide the ability to extend default HiveMQ behaviour to accommodate your specific business case.
-Depending on the callback, MQTT packets can be modified, dropped, or authorized, connecting clients can be authenticated or disconnected and many more possibilities.
+Output objects give you the ability to extend the default behavior of HiveMQ to accommodate your specific business case.
+Depending on the callback, MQTT packets can be modified, dropped, or authorized, connecting clients can be authenticated or disconnected, and many more possibilities.

-The output object itself is blocking , it can easily be used to create an asynchronous output object.
+Output objects are blocking and can easily be used to create an asynchronous output object.

 Blocking Output